Angioplasty and Vascular Stenting

-It is common for patients to feel some mild discomfort when the balloon is inflated because the artery is being stretched.
-Discomfort is more prominent when veins are dilated.
-Your discomfort should lessen as the balloon is deflated.
+It is common for patients to feel some mild discomfort when the balloon is inflated.
+This is because the artery is being stretched.
+Discomfort is more noticeable when veins are opened or dilated.
+This discomfort should decrease as the balloon is deflated.

-The catheter insertion site may be bruised and sore.
+The site where the catheter was inserted may be bruised and sore.
+This is temporary.

 Your blood pressure and heart rate will be monitored for several hours.
 Your catheter site will be checked for bleeding or swelling, too.
-Bleeding at the site where the catheter entered the vein when veins are treated is less likely, therefore, you may be discharged earlier if the procedure is performed for vein disease, for example, dialysis fistula.
-Your physician may prescribe medication to relax your arteries, to protect against spasm of the arteries and to prevent blood clots.
+Bleeding at the site where the catheter entered the vein when veins are treated is less likely.
+Therefore, you may be discharged earlier if the procedure is performed for vein disease such as dialysis fistula.
+Your doctor may prescribe medicine to relax your arteries, protect against artery spasm and prevent blood clots.

-If a contrast material was used during the procedure, you will urinate often to rid your body of this material.
-Your urine will not be discolored by the contrast material.
-You may be asked to drink extra fluids to help flush the contrast material out of your body.
+If contrast material was used, your body will get rid of it during urination.
+Your urine will not be discolored.
+You may be asked to drink extra fluids to help flush out the contrast material.

-After you return home, you should rest and drink plenty of fluids.
-You should avoid lifting heavy objects and strenuous exercise for at least 24 hours.
-You should avoid smoking permanently (since this is a major cause of atherosclerosis).
-If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.
-Any change in color in your leg, pain or a warm feeling in the area where the catheter was inserted should be promptly reported to your physician.
+At home, you should rest and drink plenty of fluids.
+Avoid lifting heavy objects and strenuous exercise for at least 24 hours.
+You should avoid smoking permanently.
+Smoking is a major cause of atherosclerosis.
+If bleeding begins where the catheter was inserted, you should lie down.
+Apply pressure to the site and call your doctor.
+Tell your doctor right away if your leg changes color or if you feel pain or warm where the catheter was inserted.